Learn how to choose the right watercolour paper for your next painting with this ultimate guide to watercolour paper.

 Watercolour paper is sized to make it more water resistant.
 The size is normally added to the pulp during the manufacturing process; however, some papers are also surface sized by dipping the sheets in a bath of gelatine after they have dried.
 This makes the paper less absorbent, which means that the colours will be more vibrant and easier to blend.
 The tougher surface is good for techniques such as lifting out, sponging and scratching through the paint layer without damaging the surface.

-Want to read digital editions of both The Artist and Leisure Painter, plus gain access to exclusive benefits that will help you to become a better artist?
+Want to read digital editions of both The Artist and Leisure Painter, plus gain access to exclusive benefits to help you become a better artist?
 Join our Studio membership for all of this and more!